Architectural Project Manager

 If a structure were to collapse or somehow fall apart due to a design defect, is the architect liable in any way?

-Asked by Imagine_50 about 12 years ago
+Asked by Imagine_50 over 12 years ago

 If it were determined that a structure failed or did not perform as expected (say, a roof leak) due to a design defect then yes, the architect can be held liable for some or all of the damage.
 It just really depends on the situation.